What is the best way to teach financial literacy?

 Media is a poor personal finance teacher, mostly because the sole goal of advertisements is to make you spend money, but it’s a prevalent one.

-Even so, media isn’t the most influential teacher of personal finance.
+Even so, the media isn’t the most influential teacher of personal finance.

 The apple doesn’t fall far from the tree, and neither does the dollar.